priyank-purohit/PostGUI/README.md

   <img src="/docs/images/edit.png">
 </p>

-Edit Content feature can allow authenticated users to change the table contents if a primary key is defined for the table.
+Edit Content feature allows authenticated users to change the table contents if a primary key is defined for the table.
+A record of database changes is also kept in a separate table.

 ## Use Case Scenarios